hMsats/compile_bitcoin_core/README.md

 You'll find `bitcoind` and `bitcoin-cli` in `$HOME/bitcoin-24.0/src` and `bitcoin-qt` in `$HOME/bitcoin-24.0/src/qt`.

-All Bitcoin Core tests are run.
+All Bitcoin Core tests are run (bitcoind and bitcoin-qt).

 The necessary packages are installed and the appropriate berkeley-db version is downloaded and compiled.